exoplatform/exo-documentation/docs/Administration.rst

 This Spaces menu contains two choices:

-- "Manage Templates" : The administrator will have the ability to create, update, delete or even change permissions of some space templates.
+- "Manage Templates" : The administrator can create, update, delete or even change permissions of some space templates.
 - "Manage Spaces" : The administrator tab displays the list of groups who can :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.

 Manage Templates